SummaryRead the full fact sheet

-Telephone support, counselling, and SMS or internet tools can provide extra support.
-Nicotine replacement therapy is available from pharmacists and supermarkets, or your doctor can prescribe medication or subsidised nicotine patches to help you quit.
+Nicotine replacement therapy is available from pharmacists and supermarkets.
+Your doctor can also prescribe medication or subsidised nicotine patches to help you quit.

 Wanting to quit smoking

 Around 13 per cent of the Australian population smokes every day and most people who smoke want to quit.
-According to Quit statistics, 81 per cent of Victorians who smoke have tried to kick the habit at least once, while about half try to quit each year.
+According to Quit statistics, 81 per cent of Victorians who smoke have tried to kick the habit at least once.
+About half try to quit each year.

 Successful quitters see their past attempts as practice and experience to learn from and build on.
 Some people find that going ‘cold turkey’ – quitting completely and immediately – is a successful method for them.
 However, if you haven’t succeeded in stopping smoking on your own, using quitting services and medication may increase the likelihood that you will quit successfully.